XiangpengHao/bf-tree-docs/README.md

 However, the circular buffer pool design is very similar to FASTER's hybrid log, which is deployed in production at Microsoft.

+## What are the drawbacks of Bf-Tree?

+- Bf-Tree only works for modern SSDs where parallel random 4KB writes have similar throughput to sequential writes.
+While not all SSDs have this property, it is not uncommon for modern SSDs.

+- Bf-Tree is heavily optimized for small records (e.g., 100 bytes, a common size when used as secondary indexes).
+Large records will have a similar performance to B-Trees or LSM-Trees.

+- Bf-Tree's buffer pool is more complex than B-Tree and LSM-Trees, as it needs to handle variable length mini-pages.
+But it is simpler than Bw-Tree in my opinion, which is implemented & deployed in production.

 ## I got questions!

 Feel free to reach out to me at xiangpeng.hao@wisc.edu or open an issue here.